 What if I or my company has filed for bankruptcy?

 DOR's Bankruptcy Unit can answer questions concerning how your bankruptcy filing affects payment of state taxes.
 For more information, call 617-626-3875, or write to the Litigation Bureau/Bankruptcy Unit, PO Box 9564, Boston, MA 02114-9564.

 I need help resolving an ongoing problem with DOR.
 Is there someone who can help me?

-Most issues can be handled by the Customer Service Bureau via phone or e-mail; however, if you have a problem that began before the current tax year and has not been settled after at least two contacts with the Department, call or write DOR's Problem Resolution Office (PRO).
-(More recent problems should be handled either through the bureau involved or through CSB.)
+Most issues can be handled by the Contact Center Bureau via phone or e-mail; however, if you have a problem that began before the current tax year and has not been settled after at least two contacts with the Department, call or write DOR's Problem Resolution Office (PRO).
+(More recent problems should be handled either through the bureau involved or through the Contact Center.)